 In mid-2009, Mr. Fleming was promoted to Vice President, Economic Development and Technology Ventures, and Executive Director of the Enterprise Innovation Institute.
 In this role, he managed a staff of over 200 Georgia Tech employees located throughout the state of Georgia.
 EI2 assists Georgia enterprises improve their competitiveness through the application of science, technology and innovation.
 It includes signature programs such as the Advanced Technology Development Center (ATDC), VentureLab, and the Georgia Manufacturing Extension Partnership (MEP).
 In that role, he assisted the National Science Foundation in designing and launching the NSF I-Corps program, in which Georgia Tech became an initial node and national role model.
 In mid-2014, Stephen donned a “second hat” as Director and General Manager of ATDC.

 Stephen left Georgia Tech in early 2016 to establish Boostphase.
 He moved to Tucson in 2017 to create a new position as Vice President, Strategic Business Initiatives, at the University of Arizona, where he focused on connecting the university’s intellectual resources to the global business community.
-Since 2020, he has maintained that focus as Director, Strategic Partnership and Innovation, for the NSF-funded Center for Quantum Networks, headquartered at UArizona.
-Stephen also joined Arizona FORGE as its first Executive-in-Residence in July 2020, where he applies nearly forty years of experience to help UArizona students, community entrepreneurs, and corporate members of FORGE.
+From 2020 to 2024, he maintained that focus as Director, Strategic Partnership and Innovation, for the NSF-funded Center for Quantum Networks, headquartered at UArizona.
+Stephen also joined Arizona FORGE as its first Executive-in-Residence in July 2020, where he applied nearly forty years of experience to help UArizona students, community entrepreneurs, and corporate members of FORGE.
+He retired from his U of A positions in June 2024.

 He remains an active angel investor, affiliated with the Desert Angels, and is a founding member of the Space Angels Network.
 He has invested in over a dozen aerospace startups.
 He is the founder and chair of the Arizona Space Business Roundtable.